 Frequently Asked Questions

-We are a small collective of musicians, which means there are about a dozen of us to give you (1) flexibility in choosing as much or as little live music as you like, and (2) assurance that we can still deliver what we do for you, even if one of our musicians gets sick or needs personal leave.
+We are a collective of musicians, which means there are enough of us to give you (1) flexibility in choosing as much or as little live music as you like, and (2) assurance that we can still deliver what we do for you, even if one of our musicians gets sick or needs personal leave.

-Most singular musicians can only perform up to 4 hours, with breaks, before physical injury sets in (think of how sore your voice may get after a whole day of loud speaking).
+Most singular musicians can only perform up to 4 hours with short breaks before physical injury sets in (think of how tired your voice may get after a whole day of speaking).
 As a collective, we can comfortably take care of multiple sections of your event, over several hours.
 For a wedding, this could mean we can cover your ceremony, canapés and your reception – the whole wedding day – as one wedding vendor for ease and consistency.

-We are incredibly selective with which musicians we work with.
-The all need to (1) be excellent and have a strong technical understanding of their instrument (and are usually equipped with formal training from institutions like the Western Australian Academy of Performing Arts); (2) able to adapt to a song and improvise well on-the-fly, (3) have great communication skills (both non-verbal for the stage, and a friendly demeanour to welcome audience members to participate and chat with us).
+When we do bring on new talents, we screen through to ensure they are all (1) excellent and have a strong technical understanding of their instrument (and are usually equipped with formal training from institutions like the Western Australian Academy of Performing Arts); (2) able to adapt to a song and improvise well on-the-fly; and (3) great communicators (both non-verbal for the stage and have a friendly demeanour to welcome audience members to participate and chat with us).
 We also travel with each other for performances, so they have to be people we like working with!
-These three are absolute essentials, which makes it very easy for us to be proud of our team!!
+These three are absolute essentials, which makes it very easy for us to be proud of our team!